 The resort looked stunning.
 The pool villas and the infinite views over the islands in the Gulf of Thailand made for a picture perfect view.
 In the laad-up to the trip, I read Ben Schlappig’s review and, even with his high well-known snobbish standards and extreme penchant for luxury, he, too, was impressed, so I knew I was in for a treat.

 Continue reading for the insider views on staying at Koh Samui’s most beautiful and luxurious property and one with one of the most impressive views in Southeast Asia: The Conrad Koh Samui.
+For a list of best luxe hotels in Koh Samui read this article, or check out my 4 day itinerary here.

 Arrival and Check-in